It’s harder to control spending in our modern world than it was 20 years ago.

 Control Spending By Going Against The Grain

 It’s far easier to control spending when you don’t care about what everyone else is doing.

-Reducing the importance of material wealth may require a shift in values.
-That’s really hard to do.
+Reducing the importance of material status symbols may require a shift in values.
+That’s hard to do.

 This is where Stoic philosophy comes in, where you root your identity in internal factors that cannot be taken away.
-Examples of values that no one can take away from you are discipline, integrity, and ambition.
-Or your knowledge and abilities.
+Examples include your self-discipline, integrity, ambition, knowledge and abilities.